unfoldingWord-box3/theia-examples/plugins/checking-extension-0.9.14/extension/README.md

   h.
 In the checking/twl or checking/tn folders, click on any twl_check or tn_check file to see the checking tool in action!

   i.
 Adding New Locales - copy locales file from translationWords to `src\data\locales`.
-Then do `yarn run test:unit` which will integrate current localization files into extension.
+Then do `yarn run test:unit` which will run `locales.test.ts` to integrate current localization files into extension.  `locales.test.ts` compiles all the `.json` locale files into `locales.ts` which is used by the application.